-York Print Plus provides self-service multi-function devices that do printing, copying and scanning for students and staff.
+- York Print Plus provides self-service multi-function devices that provide printing, copying and scanning to students and staff.

-There are several of these in a range of locations in the Morrell and Fairhurst, with one close to the Library Help Desk designed to be easier for wheelchair users.
+- Several of these devices are located in the Morrell and Fairhurst, with one close to the Library and IT Help Desk designed to be easier for wheelchair users:

-When you top up your printing account online, you will be able to access a record of this in your Transaction History.
+- You can top up your printing account online, and you will be able to access a record of this in your Transaction History.

 SensusAccess allows you to convert files into an accessible format:

 - Convert PDFs, JPGs and other files into an e-book, text file, audio or braille

 - You can combine more than one .JPG into a single file